denten-books/plain-text/0-intro.md

 "a few things in the immediate environment."
 Yet, I believe that complexity cannot be addressed in any other way.
 My ultimate goal is not to reach the total understanding of the system, but rather to create localized pockets of clarity from which further critique and exploration can advance.
-To understand something small about the physical realities of "turning" virtual "pages" is to develop a space into which agency, desire, and dissent can expand in temporarily escaping complexity.

-The digitally displaced hold on to the discomfort of the encounter with the machine.
-Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness or integration.
+To understand something small about the physical realities of "turning" virtual "pages" is to create a space capable of supporting agency, desire, or dissent.[@CITE HARCOURT] The digitally displaced hold on to the discomfort of the encounter with the machine.
+Estrangement, always at the heart of immigrant or queer poetics, reconciles without seeking wholeness or integration.
 I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for self-displacement, to those who transgress purposefully, and to those willing to trespass.

 <!--- NOTES  --->
 <!--- NOTES  --->